micmejia/bible-dump/AMPC/Luke/Luke 23.md

-And we indeed suffer it justly, receiving the due reward of our actions; but this Man has done nothing out of the way [nothing [^n]strange or eccentric or perverse or unreasonable].
+And we indeed suffer it justly, receiving the due reward of our actions; but this Man has done nothing out of the way [nothing strange or eccentric or perverse or unreasonable].